topo-gps/ios-manual/en/waypoints/organizing_waypoints.rst

 Moving waypoints into folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To move waypoints into a folder you have to open the :ref:`selection screen <ss-waypoints-select>` by pressing More > Select or pressing long on an item in the waypoints screen.
-Select the to be moved waypoints and press the folder icon in the bottom toolbar.
+To move waypoints into a folder you have to open the :ref:`selection screen <ss-waypoints-select>` by pressing long on an item in the waypoints screen.
+Select the to be moved items and tap the folder icon in the bottom toolbar.
 Then the 'Move items to folder' screen will be shown, example is shown below:

 .. figure:: ../_static/waypoint-folder3.png
    :height: 568px